Shahida Mini

 Shahida Mini, also known as Mini (Punjabi, شاہدہ منی) is a Pakistani film actress and singer.
 She runs her own production house called SM Production.

 Early life

-Shahida Mini was born on 1972 in Lahore, Pakistan.
-She completed her studies from University of Lahore.
+Shahida Mini was born in 1972 in Lahore, Pakistan.
+She completed her studies from the University of Lahore.

 Career

 Shahida started singing at age 10.
-Shahida parents encouraged her to sing and she started to sing at Radio Pakistan.
+Shahida's parents encouraged her to sing and she started to sing at Radio Pakistan.
 Shahida began her career as a child artist and made her debut as an actress in Punjabi movie Jahez.

 She appeared in movies Insaf Ka Tarazo, Achha Shookar Wala, Dushman Dada, Damto Zor and Taubaa.
 Shahida also appeared in movies Chahat, Dil Lagi, Nargis and Dehleez.
 She also appeared on television in dramas Qafas and Manjhdaar.
-For her contributions towards the film and television industry, she was honored by the Government of Pakistan with the Pride of Performance in 2013.

 Personal life

 Shahida Mini is married.
 She has one daughter named Mehreen Atta.
 Shahida's daughter is married to actor Fahad Shaikh.